Mark Chapman (broadcaster): Charitable work

 In March 2008, Chapman and Comedy Dave ran a mile at all 20 English Premier League clubs and the 12 Scottish Premier League clubs.
-In the same year, he also completed the London Marathons for children's cancer charity CLIC Sargent; repeating the feat in 2010.
+In the same year, he also completed the London Marathon for children's cancer charity CLIC Sargent; repeating the feat in 2010.
 In 2012, Chapman was part of a team that cycled from Land's End to John o' Groats in aid of the Donna Louise Children's Hospice Trust in Stoke-on-Trent.

 Writing

 Chapman wrote a regular column for Shoot Monthly magazine.
-In 2010, he released his first book, entitled Heroes, Hairbands and Hissy Fits: Chappers' History of Modern Football, in which he gives a harsh critique of modern football and players both professional and part-time.
+In 2010, he released his first book, entitled Heroes, Hairbands and Hissy Fits: Chappers' History of Modern Football.

 Personal life

 Chapman married his wife Sara in 2001.
-They lived in Hale, Greater Manchester until she died after a long battle with cancer in 2020.
-He has three children Ben, Jessie and Millie.
-In 2021, he started a relationship with PR consultant Nina Sawetz.
+They had three children together – Ben, Jessie and Millie.
+Chapman and his wife lived in Hale, Greater Manchester until her death from cancer in 2020.

 Chapman is a Manchester United football fan.
 He is also a fan of Hull F.C. owing to his time at university in Hull.
-Chapman is a fan of the Chicago Bears in the NFL.
+He is a fan of the Chicago Bears in the NFL.